kruize/kruize-demos/README.md

 ## How do I run it ?

 ```
-# To setup the demo
+# To setup the demo.
+This will use the default docker images as decided
+# by the autotune version in pom.xml in the autotune repo
 $ ./minikube_demo_setup.sh

 # If you want to access the Prometheus Console